 Back to All Events

-EXPLORING THE FORT ANCIENT EARTHWORKS By Bill Kennedy, Archaeologist and Site Manager at Fort Ancient Earthworks and Nature Preserve in Oregonia.
+EXPLORING THE FORT ANCIENT EARTHWORKS By Bill Kennedy, Site Superintendent at Fort Ancient Earthworks and Nature Preserve in Oregonia.

 Bill Kennedy will take us through the remarkable landscape of Fort Ancient, built high on a bluff overlooking the Little Miami River.
 He highlights the site’s miles of trails, its massive earthen embankments—some rising 23 feet—and the sophisticated astronomical alignments built into the earthworks.
 With more than 67 gateways, the design encourages movement, gathering, and community, reflecting the intentions of the people who shaped this place one basket of soil at a time.